vegastrike/vegastrike.github.io/about.md

 Slowly other artists started contributing art to Vega Strike, and I assured that there was no trace of IP left in the data tree of Vega Strike.
 I continue to assure this by not viewing the code of the Volition-owned FreeSpace2 engine.

 For more information about Free Software and the [Free Software Foundation](http://www.gnu.org/fsf/) please visit the GNU website linked to in this sentence.
 Free Software makes our world a better place to compute in!

-## The Game

-As you play, you will see that three races are present in the game.
-The Aera, Rlaan and Confederation (human).
-For some background you can read the Fiction included with the data files (recently greatly expanded!) and you can also mosy along over to the Vegastrike Database on the [Wiki](https://wiki.vega-strike.org), containing information on ships and their stats.
-Both of these things are under heavy development at the moment and so are not currently incorporated into the website, they will get better and more complete with time.

-## Developer Contributions

-Would you like to contribute to Vegastrike and become a developer?
-Great!
-Just head over to our [Gitter chatroom]({{ site.gitter }}) or straight to our [Github page]({{ site.git_address }}).
-YOU DO NOT HAVE TO KNOW CODING!
-We desperately need people to do many other things as well, such as documentation, artwork etc.

----